The-Marcy-Lab-School-Assignments/swe-checkpoint-challenge-mod-1-review-J-ezuss/src/short-response.md

 **Corrected Code:**
 ```

-basically what I did was on line 83 I used the spread syntax to make a new array in order to not affect the `originalSettings.volume`.
+basically what I did was on line 83 I used the spread operator to make a new array in order to not affect the `originalSettings.volume`.
+Giving it the output 50.

 ```js
 // Fix this code so newSettings is a true copy